Ujjwal-Pandit/weather-mcp-server/Deliverables.md

 # Task 1 Deliverables - Weather MCP Server Setup

 ## Deliverable 1: Screenshot of Working Weather Server (12 pts)
-**Status**: Pending - Need to capture screenshot from Claude Desktop
+**Status**: ✅ Completed - Screenshots captured from Claude Desktop

-**Instructions:**
+**Screenshots:**
+- `screenshots/weather_alert_KY.png` - Weather alerts for Kentucky (home state)
-- Test the weather server using Claude Desktop
+- Additional weather server screenshots showing tool calls and formatted results

-- Ask Claude for weather alerts and forecasts for your home town (or first US city you landed in)
-- Capture screenshot showing:
+**What the screenshots show:**
-  - Natural language query to Claude
+- Natural language query to Claude (e.g., "What are the weather alerts in Kentucky?")
-  - Tool calls (get_alerts and/or get_forecast)
+- Tool calls (get_alerts and/or get_forecast) executed by Claude
-  - Formatted weather results returned by the server
+- Formatted weather results returned by the server in human-readable format

-**To test:**
-1. Ensure weather server is configured in Claude Desktop
-2. Restart Claude Desktop completely
-3. Ask: "What are the weather alerts in [STATE]?" (e.g., "What are the weather alerts in California?")
-4. Ask: "What's the weather forecast for [CITY]?" (e.g., "What's the weather forecast for New York City?")
-5. Take screenshots showing the tool calls and results

 ---